I offer short-term crisis treatment, as well as medium and longer-term therapy to adults. Services are offered in English.

 My areas of interest include:

-I was born to an English mother and a French father in Cape Town, South Africa.
-I hold a doctorate of Psychology from the University of Kwa-Zulu Natal (South Africa).
-I am licensed as a Clinical Psychologist with the Health Professions Council of South Africa and with the Dubai Health Authority.
-I have worked at various psychiatric hospitals, including Crescent Clinic and Akeso Kenilworth Clinic in South Africa, while maintaining a private practice, since 2006.
-My client base has included a diverse population and a wide range of presenting problems.
+I qualified as a Clinical Psychologist in Cape Town, South Africa, in 2005.
+I also hold a doctorate of Psychology from the University of Kwa-Zulu Natal (South Africa).
+I am licensed as a Clinical Psychologist with the Health Professions Council of South Africa and the Dubai Health Authority.